-Ancient Israeli copper mines belonged to the legendary King Solomon
+Ancient Israeli copper mines belonged to King Solomon

 proofofsolom